GithHayden/django-mythware/README.md

 OPEN - Update to have homepage and products as seperate apps for more streamlined build?
 Password reset - fix.
 Update styling on all message eg - you have succesfully logged in.
+Remove image func from products or keep for future iterations?

 ** Include all technoligies and libraries ** sudo pip3 install django-forms-bootstrap